numaproj/numaflow/README.md

 - Exactly-Once semantics: No input element is duplicated or lost even as pods are rescheduled or restarted.
 - Auto-scaling with back-pressure: Each vertex automatically scales from zero to whatever is needed.

-Numaflow does out-of-the-box quality checks after a message/event is read from the source and before it is committed to the sink.
-It is quintessential that the quality checks are passed for each event to be processed and committed.

 ## Data Integrity Guarantees:
 - Minimally provide at-least-once semantics